-CAT 2017 is scheduled to be conducted in November, 2017 and registration to this effect were open from 9th August 2017 to 20th September 2017.
+CAT 2018 is scheduled to be conducted on 25th November 2018 and registration to this effect will be open from August 2018 to September 2018.

 Before you go on to the CAT Study Material and start giving Mock Tests, here are few tips to manage common Pitfalls that you avoid and some basic strategies that will help you get a higher CAT score.

 • You must remember – That the obvious answer is the Wrong Answer